mtgmetaio/changelog/README.md

 [MTGmeta.io](https://mtgmeta.io) log of the most important changes made (design, code, structure or new implementations).

+### 2021-08-07

+* API increased tournaments results
+* API increased max requests
+* API added other decklists in decks
+* API added topcards for decks
+* homepage now has a list of the best decks per format
+* decks page has the best decks for every era already featured

 ### 2021-06-24

 - Added option to mix tournament stats